jmacthefatcat/cook-book/recipes/_sauces/tzatziki.md

 - Combine all ingredients into bowl and mix well
 ---

 Make sure you chop up the grated cucumber after as well, it helps keep the tzatziki from being weird and stringy.
+Also adding like 2 tbsps of chimi to it is a solid choice